questdb/questdb.io/blog/2020-12-10-building-a-garbage-free-network-stack-for-kafka-streams.md

 anymore.
 In which case, the worker threads either express "interest" in further socket interaction or disconnects the socket.
 In this situation, IODispatcher is not on the execution path during most of the socket interaction.

+Threads will often use hysteresis, which means that they busy spin socket read or write until either socket responds or number of iterations elapses.
+This is sometimes useful when remote socket is able to respond with minimal delay.

 ## Summary